pradeep98/AbandonedObjectDetection/README.md

   &emsp;• Performed YCbCr on the background and the current frame.<br>
   &emsp;• <b>Gaussian mixture model</b> is used to perform BGS.
 It assumes that the overall intensity at any pixel at each instant <br>
-  &emsp;     is produced by a combination of background and foreground processes, and each such process can be modeled by a single<br> &emsp; Gaussian probability distribution function.<br>
+  &emsp;is produced by a combination of background and foreground processes, and each such process can be modeled<br> by a single Gaussian probability distribution function.<br>

 <b>B. Pre-Processing:</b><br>
   &emsp;Pre-Processing involves 2 functions:<br>
-  &emsp;• Contrast Enhancement: It improves the quality of low light video by normalizing the difference between the maximum & <br> &emsp;minimum intensities, using YCbCr approach.
-Convert RGB to YCbCr using “vision.ColorSpaceConverter” function.<br>
+  &emsp;• Contrast Enhancement: It improves the quality of low light video by normalizing the difference between the
+  <br> &emsp; maximum & minimum intensities,
+   using YCbCr approach.
+Convert RGB to YCbCr using<br> &emsp;
+  “vision.ColorSpaceConverter” function.<br>
   &emsp;• Noise Reduction: Reduces the white noise present in an input frame by smoothing the frame.<br>

 <b>C. Foreground analysis:</b><br>
-  &emsp;This system has a separate foreground analysis stage that takes the noisy foreground mask produced by the BGS module as its input<br>&emsp; and removes all the false and uninteresting foreground pixels from it.<br>&emsp; This can be done by NCC (Normalized Cross-Correlation) <br>
+  &emsp;This system has a separate foreground analysis stage that takes the noisy foreground mask produced by the BGS <br> &emsp;module as its input and removes all the false and uninteresting foreground pixels from it.<br>&emsp; This can be done by NCC (Normalized Cross-Correlation) <br>